cfengine/documentation/reference/promise-types/vars.markdown

     vars:

       "varid" string => "value...",
-              policy => "constant";
+              policy => "free";
 ```

 **Notes:**

-The policy `constant` indicates that the variable value may not be changed.
-The policies `free` and `overridable` are synonymous and indicate that the
+The policy `free` and `overridable` are synonyms.
+The policy `constant` is
+deprecated, and has no effect.
+All variables are `free` or `overridable` by
-variable's value may be changed.
+default which means the variables values may be changed.

-`data` variables (data containers) can only have policy `constant`.

 The policy `ifdefined` applies only to lists and implies that unexpanded or
 undefined lists are dropped.
 The default behavior is otherwise to retain this